CalebTalley2024/GPT_Toy_Tutor/README.md

 - Writing nothing gets you too high of a score
 #### Errors
 - the database update fails if the user visits the application multiple times
+- fix questions answered error
+- change order about where you are asked if you want to pick a level ( able to pick sub topic twice)
 ##### Examples of GPT reasoning errors
 - "example Given a triangle with side lengths of 5, 6, and 7 units.
 Explain how you got your answer."
   - name: Jake